Nepantla: Emotional

 Nepantla as a concept has also been identified as a painful experience, where a person's sense of self has been "shattered."
 It can also signify a personal state of "invisibility and transition."
 Anzaldúa described nepantla as time where individuals experience a loss of control and suffer anxiety and confusion as a result.
+Nepantleras are people who help people with transitions and identity issues, they use healing practices, writings, art, and more.
+Nepantleras can be associated with curanderas.